The Importance of the Egg: Children and Easter

 Norton: When we use the eggs we really do want to remind children of what the egg is, which is life-giving.
 But we also have the fun of that egg -- the beauty of it.

 That new life that you don’t expect within a shell, just like the tomb was the shell around Jesus’ body that cracked open with new life.

 Finn and Fiona: Happy Easter.

 Cadence: Happy Easter.
 (Thank you, you did a very good job!)

-MaryJane Pierce Norton is Associate General Secretary of Leadership Ministries at Discipleship Ministries.
-We opted to leave out part of her explanation about the tradition of coloring eggs red at Easter because the video is for children as well as adults, but wanted to include it here.
-“It’s also connected to the fact that blood is red and that we have Jesus as our sacrifice at Easter -- that his blood was spilled for us so that we would have eternal life just as he had eternal life.”
+We opted to leave out part of the explanation about the tradition of coloring eggs red at Easter because the video is for children as well as adults, but wanted to include it here.
+“It’s also connected to the fact that blood is red and that we have Jesus as our sacrifice at Easter -- that his blood was spilled for us so that we would have eternal life just as he had eternal life,” notes Norton.